irlrobot/clue_countdown/NOTES.md

 [X] Personalization working
+  [X] Personalize the First Time experience
 [X] Add lastScore attribute
 [X] Household head to head working
 [X] Fix SSML, she sounds flat
-  [] On correct answer, "Nailed It" still sounds awful [] Voice diagram to walk through
+  [] On correct answer, "Nailed It" still sounds awful [] Install python-Levenshtein in Lambda, problem building with alppb [] Refactor
 [] APL
-[] Refactor
-[] Add the ability to resume a game if the player times out [] Personalize the First Time experience
+[] Voice diagram to walk through
 [] Remove the sound prompt, it just causes delay

-[] Finding an opponent now happens before we even determine whether or not they are valid TODO 1 [] Install python-Levenshtein in Lambda, problem building with alppb [] Record an intro message for first time/new players using my voice
+[] Add the ability to resume a game if the player times out [] Finding an opponent now happens before we even determine whether or not they are valid TODO 1 [] Record an intro message for first time/new players using my voice